Skip to content

 oms-uitripled99.45%34-entry denominator (not 11, not 25) with the full reconciliation reasoning in the report.

-A promise of perfection is suspicious.
-A promise of visible fallibility is trustworthy.
+Perfection is suspicious.
+Visible fallibility is trustworthy.
 SKF writes down the edges it can’t score cleanly — so you can read them and decide for yourself whether the remaining coverage is enough for your use case.

 GAP-004: a worked example of the 1% that fails